empijei/empijei.github.io/_posts/2017-04-24-filtering-comments.md

 ```

 This process is called process substitution and it is almost never useful, but when it is it can save up a great amount of time.

+If you are intrestes in some advanced features of bash redirections you can go to the [REDIRECTION](https://www.gnu.org/software/bash/manual/html_node/Redirections.html) section of `man bash`.